raspy135/Qun-mk2/README.md

 Configure Slider assignment (System2, button 7) to activate the slider.

 If you want to assign the slider to other than pre-defined ones, assign it to Mod wheel (or other MIDI CC parameters), and you can use MIDI learning to assign Mod wheel to any available synth parameters.
-See [MIDI learning](#midi-learning) section for details.
+See the [MIDI learning](#midi-learning) section for details.

 Note: Qun mk2's bottom board is generic development board.
 Touch buttons are not ideal for touch slider use, so the experience is not the best.